Melica: Planting, Growing, and Care

 - Exposure Sun, partial shade, shade

-- Soil type Clay-loam (rich and light), Stony (poor and well-drained)
+- Soil type Clay-loam (rich and light), Stony (poor and draining)

-Melica, or melic grass, is a perennial ornamental grass from the large Poaceae family.
+Melica, or melic grass, is a perennial grass from the large Poaceae family.
 It grows wild in meadows and rocky areas of temperate regions worldwide.
-The genus includes over 70 species, among which Melica ciliata or hairy melic, Melica nutans or mountain melic, Melica altissima or Siberian melic (the tallest of the genus), and its variety ‘Atropurpurea‘ with stunning brown-purple spikes, are the most common in our gardens.
-You may also encounter Melica uniflora or wood melick.
+The genus includes over 70 species, among which Melica ciliata or hairy melic, Melica nutans or nodding melic, and Melica altissima or Siberian melic, the tallest of the genus, along with its variety ‘Atropurpurea‘ with stunning brown-purple spikes, are the most common in our gardens.
+You may also encounter Melica uniflora or wood melic.

-The size of melica varies between species, ranging from 20 cm to 1.20 m in height when in flower.
-This rhizomatous grass forms dense clumps while still allowing light to filter through.
-Its habit is bristly yet retains a soft, slightly loose and trailing appearance.
+The size of melica varies from one species to another, ranging from 20 cm to 1.20 m in height when in flower.
+This rhizomatous grass grows in dense clumps that still allow light to pass through.
+The habit is bristly, yet retains a flexible, slightly loose, and trailing appearance.

 Melica ciliata, Melica nutans, Melica uniflora, botanical plate circa 1903

-The foliage is deciduous to semi-evergreen depending on winter severity.
-It also varies between varieties.
-The leaves are long, narrow, linear, arched, sometimes slightly rolled and slightly rough to the touch, resembling grass.
+The foliage is deciduous to semi-evergreen, depending on winter severity.
+It also varies among species.
+The leaves are long, narrow, linear, arched, sometimes slightly rolled in on themselves and slightly rough to the touch, resembling grass.
 They range from fresh green to light or dark green or grey-green.
-These are quite characteristic leaves of the Poaceae family.
+These are fairly characteristic leaves of the Poaceae family.

-From this gramineous mass of foliage, panicle inflorescences emerge from May to July-August.
-They sway at the slightest breeze.
-While Melica uniflora bears fine spikelets evoking a shower of rice grains, Melica ciliata displays creamy-white feathery flower spikes over 10 cm long with numerous bristles (or silky cilia), whereas Melica altissima ‘Atropurpurea’ stands out with its shiny purple spikelets reaching up to 25 cm long.
+From this mass of gramineous foliage, panicle inflorescences emerge from May to July-August.
+They sway with the slightest breeze.
+While Melica uniflora features fine spikelets and white flowers reminiscent of a shower of rice grains, Melica ciliata displays creamy-white, feathery flower spikes over 10 cm long, adorned with numerous bristles (or silky cilia).
+Meanwhile, Melica altissima ‘Atropurpurea’ stands out with its shiny purple spikelets, which can grow up to 25 cm long.

-Highly graphic, they are prized for dried or even fresh flower arrangements during the growing season.
+Very graphic, they are highly prized for dried or even fresh flower arrangements during the summer season.

-After flowering, these delicate spikes turn silvery, pearly beige, brown or purple as they fruit and transform into seeds, leading to self-seeding.
+Silver, pearly beige, brown, or purple after flowering, these delicate spikes bear fruit and turn into seeds, leading to self-seeding.
 This grass naturalises easily in light soil.

 Melica ciliata on the left and Melica uniflora on the right